ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Simplest Approach: Don’t Collect Personal Information

-The first step for addressing privacy is acknowledging that privacy is important, and then considering how to ensure your software provides adequate privacy if it collects information about individuals.
+The first step for addressing privacy is acknowledging its importance, and then considering how to ensure your software provides adequate privacy if it collects information about individuals.

-The simplest approach to privacy, and often the best starting point, is to *not* collect information about individuals unless you specifically need it.
-If you do not collect the information, you cannot divulge it later and you do not have to determine how to prevent its misuse.
-Eliminating it entirely is best from a privacy point of view.
+The simplest approach to privacy, and often the best starting point, is to *not* collect information about individuals unless you need it.
+If you do not collect the information, you cannot divulge it later, and you do not have to determine how to prevent its misuse.
+Eliminating it is best from a privacy point of view.

 Failing that, minimize personal information to what you absolutely require.
-If you must collect information about individuals, you must then provide a variety of protections for them, at the very least those required by law and regulation.
-This can be complicated, because many laws and regulations may apply.
+If you must collect information about individuals, you must provide a variety of protections for them, at the very least those required by law and regulation.
+Protections can be complicated because many laws and regulations may apply.

 #### Privacy Laws and Regulations